hashicorp/terraform-website/content/source/docs/glossary.html.md

 [oss]: glossary.html#oss

 "Open-Source Software".
 Terraform and the publicly available Terraform providers are open-source.
-Terraform Enterprise is closed-source commercial software.
+Terraform Enterprise is closed-source commercial software, but makes use of Terraform and the available Terraform providers.

 - [Wikipedia: Open-Source Software](https://en.wikipedia.org/wiki/Open-source_software)